 Jack Foley is most famous for his sound effects in the movie Spartacus.
 The sound of soldiers marching was ruined by ambient noise and the director wanted wanted to re-shoot the scene.
 Foley suggested the use of keys to mimic the sound of the soldiers marching and clanking sound of the Roman army.
 The rest is history.

-Films need sound to captivate audiences.
+Films need different types of sound to captivate audiences.
 Foley’s use in all films helps engage audiences through sound.
 Historical documentaries use Foley to illustrate visions of war.
 Adding the sound of a bomb dropping or an army marching can make the film come to life.

 Famous Foley Sound Effects